OnePlus 7 Pro Key Specs

 OnePlus says users can charge the handset and play graphic-intensive video games without compromising the charging speeds or getting the phone hot under the collar.
 Unfortunately, that's not something we've had the opportunity to really test quite yet.
 OnePlus 7 Pro has a capable 4,000mAh cell, which is a step-up from the 3,700mAh battery fitted inside its predecessor.
 We haven't had the OnePlus 7 Pro in our pocket long enough to really test its longevity, but initial impressions are good.

-OnePlus 7 Pro review: Early Verdict
+OnePlus 7 Pro Review: Our Verdict

 OnePlus is trying something very new with the OnePlus 7 Pro.
 After spending the last five years of its existence trying to convince customers they don't need to cough-up for a flagship smartphone from more-established players – and will get a comparable (or even better) experience from its aggressively-priced competitor, OnePlus has started singing from a different hymn sheet.